Baginz/Baginz/README.md

 * 🤟 I like to write code!
 * 😊 I'm responsible, motivated, easy-to-learn React Frontend Developer open to work now.
 * 😍 I like programming because it's interesting for me to create something, to make user interface live and friendly.
-* 🐞 I have over 2 years of experience in software testing as QA engineer.
 * 🌱 I am currently looking for a job as a Front-end developer.
 * 👯 I will be glad to share my experience and learn from other developers.